 Joining RGGI would accelerate our state’s transition away from fossil fuel energy, and we support Governor Wolf’s efforts.
 We have concerns about what the revenue from RGGI will be spent on, however, and call on the legislature to prioritize public transit and multi-modal transportation projects over electric vehicle infrastructure and other car infrastructure.

-Help us win a more accessible, sustainable, and equitable Philadelphia: Become a Member to help 5th Square win some of these changes in Harrisburg!
+Help us win a more accessible, sustainable, and equitable Philadelphia: Become a Member to help 5th Square win some of these changes!